 ARD is a national event (November 15th) that promotes recycling, source reduction and buying products made from recycled materials as objectives to a more sustainable society.
 In celebration of ARD, MDE has created the “Rethink Recycling” sculpture contest and judging ceremony to display students’ creativity and promote recycling.The sculpture contest and judging ceremony is a great opportunity for celebrating efforts of the student artists, for media exposure and for promoting waste prevention to the general public.
 The sculpture contest challenges students to innovatively and artistically use recycled materials as a solution to waste reduction.
 If you would like more information about ARD, visit the America Recycles Day'sweb page.

-Todd Ennis from Middletown High School in Frederick County was the Grand Prize Winner for his "American Flag," made completely from reclaimed textiles such as flannel shirts and a fur coat - all unwanted materials from Goodwill.
-Ennis hand-stitched much of the flag himself.
-He won a 64GB iPad.
+Emma Brenengen from Middletown High School in Frederick County was the Grand Prize Winner for her "Americana Chicken," made completely from aluminum cans.
+She won a 64GB iPad.
 The category winners, who received Nook eReaders were:

 - Second place winners in all four categories received refurbished laptop computers donated by sponsor, Sims Recycling Solutions.

-Baltimore County: Catonsville High School, Mount de Sales Academy, Parkville High School, Redeemer Classical Christian School, Sparrows Point High School, Western School of Technology & Environmental Science
+Baltimore County: Mount de Sales Academy, Parkville High School, Randallstown High School, Redeemer Classical Christian School, Sparrows Point High School, Towson High School, Western School of Technology & Environmental Science

-Carroll County: Century High School, Liberty High School, South Carroll High School
+Carroll County: Century High School, Liberty High School

-Frederick County: Linganore High School, Middletown High School, Walkersville High School
+Frederick County: Heather Ridge School, Linganore High School, Middletown High School, Urbana High School, Walkersville High School

 Howard County: Glenelg Country School

-Prince George’s County: Charles Herbert Flowers High School, Northwestern High School, Suitland High School-Center for Performing Arts
+Prince George’s County: Northwestern High School, Suitland High School-Center for Performing Arts

 Recycling Website -- for KIDS!